SulemanWaraich/Ecommerce/README.md

 - Adaptive component sizing

 ## 🤝 How to Contribute
--Fork the repository
+- Fork the repository
--Create a new branch for your feature/fix
+- Create a new branch for your feature/fix
--Commit your changes with descriptive messages
+- Commit your changes with descriptive messages
--Push to your fork and submit a pull request
+- Push to your fork and submit a pull request